dominik-lange/arduino-sketches/README.md

 Sample sketches using a potentiometer.

 ## tonuino
-Clone of the famout tonunio sketch by Thorsten Voss.
+Clone of the famous tonunio sketch by Thorsten Voss.
 Added lcd button signals and saving the MP3 voulume in arduinos EPROM.